 Note: If you would rather do the installation manually, step-by-step, without the help of a script, please see my previous article “Simple Nextcloud Installation on Raspberry Pi“.
 It explains how to do the installation in detail, and provides more background information on Nextcloud.
 Both procedures achieve the same overall result, however.
 Continue reading →

-The Raspberry Pi’s low power consumption makes it well suited to the role of always-on web server.
-This post describes how to install Nextcloud onto the Pi.
+This article explains how to install Nextcloud on the Raspberry Pi.
+It has been tested with the latest version of Nextcloud (13.0.4 at the time of writing), but should work for future versions too.
 Nextcloud is an open source software package providing remote file sharing services, similar to Dropbox.
 But with Nextcloud, you retain ownership, security and control of the shared data.
 Nextcloud works well on a Pi 2 and Pi 3 but will run very slowly on a Pi 1.

+UPDATED June 2019 for Raspbian Stretch 9.9.
 The Raspberry Pi comes with a default user called “pi”, whose initial password is also set to a well known default.
 While this makes it easy to use the system, it is not very secure.
 Anyone with physical access to your Pi could login with these widely known credentials.
 Furthermore, if you have enabled the SSH server, users on the local network could do the same.